Upgrading to Dynamics 365 for Operations from Dynamics AX - part 1.

-My name is Lance Garrett, and I’d like to welcome you to Part 1 of my 4 part series on upgrading to Dynamics 365 for Operations.
-In the next 3 blogs I cover ‘Re-implementation vs. Upgrade’, ‘Internal Resource Requirements’ and ‘Why even bother?’
+Welcome to Part 1 of a 4 part series on upgrading to Dynamics 365 for Operations.
+In the next 3 blogs we cover ‘Re-implementation vs. Upgrade’, ‘Internal Resource Requirements’ and ‘Why even bother?’

 But let’s start at the beginning and talk about your Options.